dodderingstalwart/homelab/README.md

 # Introduction<br>
 The main purpose of this homelab is to learn about Kubernetes, containers and all the tools to have a CI/CD pipeline.
-I created the application called Carnac and wanted to self-host it on my own hardware.
+I created my website and wanted to self-host it on my own hardware.
 This homelab has been difficult as I try to understand why and what tools are necessary to be able to run my application.
 As I continue to learn and add more tools, I will document the process the best I can.<br>

 ## Running
 k3s<br>
 * Control plane with two node cluster.<br>
-* Manage the carnac containers.<br>
+* Manage the website in the containers.<br>
 * Have persistent volumes for jokes/insults<br>

 Docker<br>